Are Property Taxes Due at Closing?

 Getting the math right is usually the responsibility of your lender or title company – they’ll get you a “cash due at closing” document that takes all of these numbers into account.
 Most lenders will provide you an estimate of your closing costs when they send you their bid on funding the loan.
 Take a close look at those numbers and be sure you’re financially in a position to make the purchase.
 And remember your negotiating options, too!

-While you’re looking at closing costs and estimating your taxes, check in with your American Family Insurance agent and let them know you’re shopping for a new home.
-Our agents can help you build a customized policy — and that can translate into real peace of mind when it’s time to close on the home of your dreams.
+While you're looking at closing costs and estimating taxes, make sure that you have a homeowners insurance policy in place to protect your new home.
+With American Family Insurance, our agents can help you build a customized policy — and that can translate into real peace of mind when it's time to close on the home of your dreams.